 Scott Campbell's teaching and research interests focus on the philosophy of life.
 In the classroom, he encourages students to see how philosophical ideas can be integrated meaningfully into their own lives.
-Recently, he was selected by the Princeton Review for their publication highlighting the teaching of the best 300 professors in the country (spring 2012).
+In 2012, he was selected by the Princeton Review for their publication highlighting the teaching of the best 300 professors in the country.

 In the fall of 2012, he published a book on The Early Heidegger's Philosophy of Life (Fordham University Press, 2012).
 This book takes up the work of the German philosopher Martin Heidegger and shows how human beings can achieve authenticity in spite of the various deceptions that all people are confronted with in day-to-day life.